montanonic/old-fitness-backend/README.md

 ## How to understand what's going on:

 This repository contains all the scaffolding from Yesod, so it will look intimidating without familiarity with the framework.
-Thankfully, for now, all of the relevant information is located in just two folders and one file:
+Thankfully, the bulk of the most accessible information is located in just two folders and one file:

   1. `config/models` is the file which contains all of the database models.
 It will be split into more granular and organized files should the models grow